W1nterFr3ak/pyblackhat/README.md

 The type in python is SOCK_DGRAM

 ### Raw
-Allows access to lower layer protocols such as IP and ICMP and is often used to test new protocol implementation The type in python is SOCK_RAW
+Allows access to lower layer protocols such as IP and ICMP and is often used to test new protocol implementation.
+Which means a raw socket receives un-extracted packets.
+There is no need to provide the port and IP address to a raw socket, unlike in the case of stream and datagram sockets.
+The type in python is SOCK_RAW